 If you select a finalised month (see red square above) that isn't the financial year end then the figures will be annualised for the current financial period.

-The little coloured number in the lefthand corner is the difference in the cash days between now and the previous financial year.
+The little coloured number (either red or green) at the base of the figure box, is the percentage points difference in the revenue growth between now and the previous financial year.